 In addition, students can select among a diversity of elective courses according to their individual interests, and gain access and exposure to practitioners through our faculty, alumni, and program partners in Colorado and worldwide.
 Our graduates will be prepared for a career making positive change, as planners, environmental managers, sustainability consultants, low-impact developers, researchers, and advocates.

 Plan making is a central activity of government at all levels, in part a science, in part an art, and in part a management and political challenge.
 Over the past few decades the field of environmental planning has grown rapidly along with the emergence of new policy needs and requirements and plan types including resource plans, hazard plans, sustainability plans, climate adaptation plans, watershed plans and regional conservation plans.
 This course will use readings and case studies to explore the practice of making environmental plans.
-The class will review, discuss and assess the organization and components of different types of plans, planning methods, the design of different planning processes, how plans are implemented, planning outcomes, and how plans should be evaluated.

 This class will enhance your practical ability to put knowledge and skills to work for social change.
 We first examine what social and environmental innovation looks like, and how innovators harness the forces that are around them, rather than single handedly setting those forces in motion.
 Drawing on our understanding of system theory, we will learn about innovators who sought to understand the complex relationships that shape social and ecological change, and leverage their roles to bring this change about through collaboration.
 Next we will engage in a hands-on, highly interactive approach to empathize, problem-solve and co-create, following the Theory U framework developed by MIT’s Presencing Institute.
 Finally, we will turn our new ideas, visions, and approaches into prototype designs for your projects, including your Capstones.
 We will conduct case clinics to share ideas and deepen our understanding of what we have learned, and present our prototype designs to our community partners at the end of term.
 We conclude by reflecting on how we can remain committed to the common good, and discuss how we can sustain this commitment over a lifetime of service in a changing world.
 Classes will be varied and interactive, relying on a mixture of videos, case readings, interactive activities, and discussion.
 Evaluation will be based on in-class work, writing assignments, and group work.